SandeshNarayan/CloudBlood/README.md

 ```
 ## Deploying on AWS
 1️.
 Deploying the Web App on EC2
 -Launch an EC2 instance and install Python, Flask/Django.
 -Clone the repository and run the app.

 2️.
 Deploying the Chatbot on AWS Lambda

--Package the chatbot script and deploy it as a Lambda function.
+- Package the chatbot script and deploy it as a Lambda function.

--Use API Gateway to expose it as an endpoint.
+- Use API Gateway to expose it as an endpoint.

 3️.
 Setting Up Serverless Data Querying

--Upload blood donation records to AWS S3.
+- Upload blood donation records to AWS S3.

--Use AWS Glue to clean and prepare data.
+- Use AWS Glue to clean and prepare data.

--Run SQL queries on AWS Athena.
+- Run SQL queries on AWS Athena.

--Use AWS QuickSight to visualize trends.
+- Use AWS QuickSight to visualize trends.